Enroll Windows devices in Intune by using Windows Autopilot

 You can see details on each device deployed through Windows Autopilot.
 To see the report, go to the Microsoft Endpoint Manager admin center, choose Devices > Monitor > Autopilot deployments.
 The data is available for 30 days after deployment.

 This report is in preview.
 Device deployment records are currently triggered only by new Intune enrollment events.
-This means that any deployment that doesn't trigger a new Intune enrollment will not be picked up by this report.
-This includes any kind of reset that maintains enrollment and the user portion of Autopilot White glove.
+Deployments that don't trigger a new Intune enrollment won't appear this report.
+This case includes any kind of reset that maintains enrollment and the user portion of Autopilot pre-provisioning.

 Assign a user to a specific Autopilot device